October 9, 2013

 Stephen Fields, SJ is an Associate Professor of Theology at Georgetown University.
 He teaches on subjects including the history of Christian thought, Christian mysticism, and transcendental Thomism.
 Fields has also taught at Santa Clara...

-Tony Gill is a professor in the Department of Political Science at the University of Washington, adjunct professor of sociology at the UW, and a Distinguished Senior Fellow at Baylor University’s Institute for Studies of Religion.
-He specializes...
+Anthony ("Tony") Gill is a professor in the Department of Political Science at the University of Washington (UW), adjunct professor of sociology at UW, and a distinguished senior fellow at Baylor University’s Institute for Studies of Religion.
+He...

 Marci A. Hamilton holds the Paul R. Verkuil Chair in Public Law at the Benjamin N. Cardozo School of Law, Yeshiva University.
 Hamilton specializes in constitutional law, with an emphasis on church/state issues.
 Her books include God vs. the Gavel:...